Stanton returns to Yankees' lineup for ALCS Game 5

-Giancarlo Stanton is back in the lineup for the New York Yankees, who face elimination Friday night in Game 5 of the American League Championship Series against the Houston Astros.
-Stanton, who played in the opening game of the ALCS before missing three games in a row with a quadriceps strain, will bat fourth and serve as designated hitter, replacing Edwin Encarnacion in the lineup.
+Giancarlo Stanton was back in the lineup for the New York Yankees, who faced elimination Friday night in Game 5 of the American League Championship Series against the Houston Astros.
+Stanton, who played in the opening game of the ALCS before missing three games in a row with a quadriceps strain, batted fourth and served as designated hitter, replacing Edwin Encarnacion in the lineup.

-DJ LaMahieu is playing first base and batting leadoff.
+DJ LeMahieu played first base and batted leadoff.
 Stanton attempted to play Thursday but manager Aaron Boone wasn't comfortable playing him after a pregame workout.

 He's 3 for 10 in the playoffs with a home run.
 Stanton tested his quadriceps by doing some running drills approximately four and a half hours before the first pitch of Thursday's contest.